 What is frozen embryo transfer?

-In a standard IVF procedure, the embryos formed after the fertilization of male and female gametes are allowed to grow for 3-5 days and then transferred back to the uterine cavity of the female, where they might get attached and start to grow.
+In a standard IVF procedure, the embryos formed after the fertilization of male and female gametes are allowed to grow for 3-5 days and then transferred back to the uterus of the female, where they are expected to get attached and start to grow.

 This is known as fresh IVF cycle or IVF with fresh embryo transfer.